Incept5/w-jax-munich-2025-workshop/stage-2-mcp-server/README.md

 - **"Unexpected token '}'"** - Pretty-printing is enabled (should use compact JSON)
 - **"Unexpected non-whitespace character"** - Logging is going to stdout (should go to stderr)
 - **"Unexpected end of JSON"** - Incomplete JSON message (check for truncation)
+- **"ZodError: Invalid input" with missing 'id' field** - Fixed in v1.0.1: JSON-RPC responses now always include the `id` field, even when null, to comply with the JSON-RPC 2.0 specification

 ### Tools not appearing in Claude
 - Verify the config file path